Herbal medicine

 1. Free 15-minute chat

-A free, no-pressure chat, to find out more about how I work and get a sense of whether I’m the right practitioner for you.
+You’re welcome to email me (hello at rosesherbal dot com) to book a free, no-pressure chat, to find out more about working with me and get a sense of whether we may be a good fit to work together.
 If either of us feel I may not be, I may be able to suggest somebody different.

 2. Book your appointment

-If it seems like we may be a good fit, you book a full-length consultation.
+Email me to book a full-length consultation.
 (See pricing here).
-I send you a client agreement, a short questionnaire about your health, and an invoice.
-If forms are tricky for you, we can chat on the phone before the appointment instead.
+I send you a written agreement, a short questionnaire about your health, and an invoice.
+If you find forms tricky, we can do them over the phone.

 3. Your appointment

-We meet for up to 90 minutes at your home or online.
-I ask about what has brought you to the appointment, your current and past health, and your goals.
-If appropriate and you consent, I can carry out physical exams to aid diagnosis.
-Your body, your choices: you stay in control at all times.
+We meet for up to 90 minutes, in person or online.
+We explore what’s brought you to the appointment, your current and past health, and your goals.
+I can carry out physical exams to aid diagnosis.
+Your body, your choices.

 4. Treatment plan